brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-26-hacker-group-anonymous-living-in-infamy.md

----
-layout: post
-title: Hacker Group Anonymous living in Infamy
+# Hacker Group Anonymous living in Infamy
----

 After the long string of successful attacks in 2011, <a href="http://en.wikipedia.org/wiki/Anonymous_(group)">Anonymous</a> will live in infamy.
 Their most recent attacks on America's 13th largest defense contractor Booz Allen pilfered 90,000 military emails and passwords -- an attack that part of their - <a href="http://thepiratebay.org/torrent/6533009">Military Meltdown Monday</a> campaign, an element of their AntiSec movement.
 And before that <a href="http://uk.ibtimes.com/articles/179905/20110714/anonymous-hackers-hack-monsanto-confirmed-recent-new-attack-hack-hacked-passwords-security-antisec.htm">their attack</a> on international agri-biotech company <a href="http://www.monsanto.com/">Monsanto</a> led to the release of contact info for 2,500 of Monsanto's employees; in retaliation for their use of Bovine Growth Hormones.